Sound Sensitivity in Crowded Spaces

 This heightened sensitivity poses unique challenges in crowded environments, where the blend of overlapping conversations, sporadic background music, and sudden roars of noise can be particularly overwhelming.

-As your local expert in hyperacusis, you can rely on my team and me to provide valuable insights on managing this condition
+As your local expert in hyperacusis, you can rely on my team and me to provide valuable insights on managing this condition.

 At AVI New England, our focus is on employing both immediate coping strategies and long-term treatment plans to help you regain control in social or public scenarios.